Key biotechnology trends, a mid-year update

 V. Synthetic biology

 Synthetic biology integrates biology and engineering to design and create new biological components, devices, and systems.
-For example, scientists can design bacteria that produce medicine or clean up pollution.
+Scientists can design bacteria that produce medicine or clean up pollution.
+Today, synthetic biology powers a growing share of industrial biotechnology applications (see Fig.13).

 Synthetic biology can change various industries, including healthcare, agriculture, and energy.
 Here’s how:

 • Custom organisms.
-Synthetic biology can create custom organisms with specific traits, such as bacteria that produce biofuels or plants resistant to pests.
+Synthetic biology can create custom organisms with specific traits, such as bacteria optimized for fermentation that produce biofuels, or plants resistant to pests.

 • Therapeutic applications.
 This technology is used to develop new therapies, such as synthetic probiotics that deliver drugs directly to the gut.